https://ntp.niehs.nih.gov/go/alt-funding

 Funding Offered for Development of In Silico Models for Evaluation of Medical Devices

 The National Science Foundation, the National Institutes of Health, and the U.S. Food and Drug Administration have established the Foundations for Digital Twins as Catalyzers of Biomedical Technological Innovation (FDT-BioTech) program to accelerate innovations in biomedical technologies through development of principled mathematical, statistical, and engineering foundations for digital twins and synthetic human models in healthcare applications.
-The program is offering six to ten awards totaling $4-5M to support interdisciplinary research projects, including projects to develop and use digital twins and synthetic data in biomedical and healthcare applications, with a particular focus on digital, in silico models used in the evaluation of medical devices.
+The program is offering six to ten awards totaling $4-5M to support interdisciplinary research projects, including projects to develop and use digital twins and synthetic data in biomedical and healthcare applications, with a particular focus on digital in silico models used in the evaluation of medical devices.
+This is a multiyear program; the first deadline for funding proposals is Friday, June 21.

 Grants for Students to Attend Meetings Available from EPAA